iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 Subsequent uses of `dvc exp run` will continue from the latest checkpoint (using the latest cached versions of all outputs).

+> Note that queuing an experiment that uses checkpoints implies `--reset`,
+> unless a `--rev` is provided (refer to the previous section).

 <details>